 - After 10 minutes of mixing, turn off the mixer and scrape down the sides of the bowl.

-- Allow bread to rise in a warm area for 25 minutes.
+- Allow the bread to rise in a warm area for 25 minutes or until it is 60% its original size.

-- Overproofing Einkorn dough will cause it to collapse when baked so be careful not to overprove.
+- Remember, Einkorn bread should not double in size.
+Overproofing Einkorn dough will cause it to collapse when baked, so be careful not to overprove.

 - Butter or oil a bread pan.

-- Shape the dough to the form of your bread pan then place it seam-side down into the pan.
+- Shape the dough in the form of your bread pan, then place it seam-side down into the pan.

 - I prefer to work bread with hands moistened with water, but you can oil or butter your hands instead.

-- Cover the pan with plastic wrap or a moist towel and let the bread rise for another 25 minutes.
-If the bread rises to touch the cover, remove it and let it continue to rise uncovered.
+- Cover the pan with plastic wrap, a moist towel, or the proofing bag I use, and let the bread rise for another 25 minutes or until it is 60% risen.
+If it rises to touch the cover, remove it and let it continue to rise uncovered.

 - Bake in a preheated 375-degree F oven for 45-50 minutes or until golden brown.

-- Place the pan on a cooling rack and allow it to sit for 10 minutes.
+- Place the pan on its side on a cooling rack and allow it to sit for 10 minutes before removing the loaf from the pan.

 - Turn the bread out on the cooling rack and let it sit until completely cool before slicing.
 This will take about an hour.